Last updated on October 29th, 2022

-#2.
-Portugal is a developed country.
-It ranks as the 17th safest country in the world.
+3. Portugal is a developed country.
+According to the Global Peace Index 2022, it ranks as the 6th safest country in the world.

-#5.
-It (Portuguese) is also the 6th most spoken language (240 million speakers) in the world, followed by Bengali and Russian.
+6. It (Portuguese) is also the 6th most spoken native language (232 million speakers) in the world.

-#7.
-The largest community of Portuguese outside Portugal is in Paris.
+8. The largest community of Portuguese outside Portugal is in Rio de Janeiro.

-#8.
-The Dolphin Interaction Programme (the only one of its kind in Europe) gets you up close and personal with the dolphins.
-Here, you get a chance to interact directly with dolphins.
+9. The Dolphin Interaction Program (the only one of its kind in Europe) gets you up close and personal with the dolphins.

-#9.
-There are 15 UNESCO World Heritage Sites in Portugal (ranking it 8th in Europe and 17th in the world)… and each year more than 13 million tourists visit the country.
+11. There are 17 UNESCO World Heritage Sites in Portugal… and in 2019 more than 27 million tourists visited the country.

 - Alto Douro Wine Region (2001)